 There are three colors that naturally shows up in litters of Labrador puppies.

 Yellow, black and brown coats are all common.

 How dark should a chocolate Labrador be?

 The brown coat doesn’t vary that much.
 Most chocolate Labs are fairly similar in color.

 However, there are differences in shade – light to dark.

-This can be based upon the age of the coat – if it’s newly grown, it’ll be darker.
+This can be based upon the age of the coat – if a chocolate Lab coat is newly grown, it’ll be darker.

 When did chocolate Labs become popular?